-In August 2002, Arkansas Attorney General Mark Pryor announced that his office has filed suit against the Southern College of Naturopathy (SCN) d/b/a Southern College of Naturopathic Medicine; Gary Axley, D.O.M.; Herbal Healer Academy, Inc (HHA); Marijah McCain; The Natural Path Massage Clinic; and Robert Maki, LMT for violating the Arkansas Deceptive Trade Practices Act.
-This lawsuit, filed in Pulaski County Circuit Court, seeks to enjoin these institutions and individuals from engaging in fraudulent, intentionally misleading and deceptive advertisements and business activities.
-McCain’s Web site states that she HHA’s “president, CEO and chief shareholder.”
+In August 2002, Arkansas Attorney General Mark Pryor announced that his office had filed suit against the Southern College of Naturopathy (SCN) d/b/a Southern College of Naturopathic Medicine; Gary Axley, D.O.M.; Herbal Healer Academy, Inc (HHA); Marijah McCain; The Natural Path Massage Clinic; and Robert Maki, LMT for violating the Arkansas Deceptive Trade Practices Act.
+This lawsuit, filed in Pulaski County Circuit Court, sought to enjoin these institutions and individuals from engaging in fraudulent, intentionally misleading and deceptive advertisements and business activities.
+McCain’s Web site stated that she HHA’s “president, CEO and chief shareholder.”

 On the same day, the FDA sent McCain a warning letter that the HHA Web site was making illegal health claims for at least 12 products: “Citricidal™,” “5-HTP Capsules,” “MYOMIN,” “STOPSMO,” “SHARK CARTILAGE,” “ASPARAGUS EXTRACT,” “COQ10,” “MSM SULPHUR,” “INTESTINAL FREEDOM,” “HHA GLUCOSAMINE/CHONDROITIN,” “ST. JOHN’S WORT,” and “HHA NATURAL RELIEF.”